 Sao Miguel, the Azores

-I knew nothing about the Azores when I booked a 4-day last-minute trip in a desperate attempt to catch some of the last summer sun rays before giving in to the falling leaves of autumn and the freezing nights of winter.
+What is Lotte of Phenomenal Globe‘s thoughts?
+I knew nothing about the Azores in Portugal when I booked a 4-day last-minute trip in a desperate attempt to catch some of the last summer sun rays before giving in to the falling leaves of autumn and the freezing nights of winter.

-Sao Miguel is a volcanic island with the very fertile ground, explaining why it is also locally referred to as ‘The Green Island’.
+Sao Miguel is a volcanic island with very fertile ground, explaining why it is also locally referred to as ‘The Green Island’.
 Because I only had a couple of days to explore the island, I crammed as much sightseeing into these days as possible.

-The island is great for hiking (for example the 4-hour hike to Lagoa do Fogo) and checking out some geothermal activity (for example at the Calderas in Furnas).
+The island is great for hiking (for example, the 4-hour hike to Lagoa do Fogo) and checking out some geothermal activity (for example, at the Calderas in Furnas).
 But what I enjoyed most was driving around the twisting and turning roads on a scooter, under a perfect blue sky while enjoying the stunning views over the wide ocean and beautiful bays.

 Leh, Ladakh, India